shanshan825/aiap12-Tong-Shanshan-359I/README.md

 Email. tongshanshan117@gmail.com

 b.
 Overview of the submitted folder and the folder structure.
+>Data
+>src
+ download.py
+ process-data.py
+ model.py
+>eda.ipynb
+>README.md
+>requirements.txt
+>run.sh

 c.
-Instructions for executing the pipeline and modifying any parameters.
+Instructions for executing the pipeline and modifying any parameters click the ‘run.sh’ file to run the .py files

 d.
 Description of logical steps/flow of the pipeline.
-If you find it useful, please feel free to include suitable visualization aids (eg, flow charts) within the README. click the ‘run.sh’ file to run the .py files
+If you find it useful, please feel free to include suitable visualization aids (eg, flow charts) within the README. download.py : download the database process-data.py : preprocess the data including data cleaning, feature engineering, data standardization model.py: train and test the models
-In case the run.sh file doesn’t run, I put all the codes in src.ipynb under the same folder.

 e.
 Overview of key findings from the EDA conducted in Task 1 and the choices made in the pipeline based on these findings, particularly any feature engineering.
 Please keep the details of the EDA in the `.ipynb`.
 The information in the `README.md` should be a quick summary of the details from `.ipynb`.
 The key findings from the EDA include: